aliceyymiao/coronavirus-viz/README.md

 # INFO474-FinalProject

-Our group will be exploring the research question of "How severely has the coronavirus outbreak impacted Hubei, China, and the globe in the time period from January 21 to March 3rd?"
+Our group will be exploring the research question of "How severely has the coronavirus outbreak impacted the origin Hubei, then China, and eventually the globe in the time period starting from January 21?"
 We will analyze the relevant data from [Kaggle.com](https://www.kaggle.com/parulpandey/wuhan-coronavirus-a-geographical-analysis).

 During December 2019, “coronavirus disease 2019” (abbreviated “COVID-19”) are detected from